Shadrock/Mali-health-map/README.md

 # Mali Health Maps

+Context, help partner organizations search for health facilities in areas where they work.
+Both understand what facilities are already there (existing capacity and resources) but also identify people with whom to work to develop further interventions to help combat malnutrition.
+These can be partners to help distribute information, understand the issues in their specific areas, etc...

-Context, importance...
+importance...
 structure of a web page?
+DOM?

 ## The Data
 Stuff about data...